College of Education - Certificate of Graduate Study (COGS) in English as a Second Language (ESL)

 I noticed that there are two options for the field experience.
 What is the difference?

 In most cases, candidates who have not previously completed a traditional, full-semester student teaching experience will need to take the 6-credit Clinical Internship course.
 In Clinical Internship, you will be placed with a certified ESL cooperating teacher and will spend a full semester as an intern in a NJ elementary, middle or high school.
 For those who have completed a student teaching experience for a license they have previously received, a 1-credit Practicum course is required.
-The Practicum course requires 70-hours of hands-on teaching experience.
-We work with all candidates, in conjunction with the Office of Field Experiences, to find appropriate school placements.
+The Practicum course requires 30-hours of hands-on teaching experience.
+We work with all candidates, in conjunction with the Office of Field Experiences, to find appropriate school placements in all counties of New Jersey.

 I am teaching under a provisional license.
 Is Rowan an NJDOE approved program for ESL?